pablo-bengoa-guirau/pbengoa-web/README.md

 * **Problem:** The footer was not sticking to the bottom of the viewport on pages with little content; instead, it appeared in the middle of the screen immediately after the content ended, leaving empty space below.
 * **Solution:** I applied a Flexbox layout to the `body` element (`display: flex`, `flex-direction: column`, `min-height: 100vh`) to ensure the page always takes up the full height of the screen.
 Then, I added `flex: 1` to the `.main-content` container to make it expand and push the footer to the bottom.

+### [08/12/2025] - Issue: Skills List Layout
+* **Problem:** The items in the skills summary (Semantic HTML, CSS, Git) were displaying inline without proper vertical spacing, making the text difficult to read.
+* **Solution:** I identified that a `display: flex` property was incorrectly applied to the `.skills-list` container.
+I removed this property to restore the standard block layout, ensuring each paragraph appears on a new line with the correct spacing.

+### [08/12/2025] - Issue: Font Management Chaos
+* **Problem:** I started adding specific font families manually to each section (header, footer, links...), and the code became very messy.
+It was difficult to know which font was being used where, and changing them was a nightmare.
+* **Solution:** I optimized the CSS by organizing the typography into variables (`:root`).
+I created specific variables like `--font-principal` and `--font-puntos`, applied them globally, and removed the hardcoded fonts from individual classes.

 ---